carlvaneijk/crawl4ai_augment/SELF_INTEGRATION_GUIDE.md

 - Check permissions: Ensure write access to project directory

 ### MCP Server Not Found
-- Restart Augment Code after integration
+- **Restart Augment Code** completely after adding the MCP server configuration
-- Check settings.json was updated correctly
+- **Check the MCP server configuration** in Augment settings - ensure the working directory path is correct
-- Verify server starts manually: `cd .crawl4ai-mcp && uv run python server.py`
+- **Verify server starts manually**: `cd .crawl4ai-mcp && uv run python server.py`
+- **Check Augment logs** for any error messages about the MCP server
+- **Ensure absolute paths** are used in the configuration, not relative paths

 ### Crawling Fails
 - Ensure internet connectivity